ros2/design/articles/140_topic_and_service_name_mapping.md

 - must not be empty

-- the basename part of the ROS 2 topic must be not longer than 256 characters

 - may contain alphanumeric characters (`[0-9|a-z|A-Z]`) and underscores (`_`)

 - must not start with a numeric character (`[0-9]`)